siderolabs/talos/website/content/v1.5/kubernetes-guides/network/deploying-cilium.md

     --config-patch @patch.yaml
 ```

-Or if you want to deploy Cilium in strict mode without kube-proxy, you also need to disable kube proxy:
+Or if you want to deploy Cilium without kube-proxy, you also need to disable kube proxy:

 Create a `patch.yaml` file with the following contents: